oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Mail notifications | Enabled for both suspicious activities and health alerts | Notify relevant security teams when unwarranted and unauthorised activities occur.
-Syslog notifications | Enabled for both suspicious activities and health alerts | If the Agency has an existing SIEM solution enable the SIEM to gather all possible security-related events.
+Syslog notifications | Enabled for both suspicious activities and health alerts | If the organisation has an existing SIEM solution enable the SIEM to gather all possible security-related events.

 #### Integration with Defender for Endpoint